-The Lesion Model: We next wanted to identify if there were any common bacterial microbiome changes in individuals with adenoma and carcinoma versus normal controls.
-We investigated this by creating a model to classify samples as lesion versus normal based on the bacterial community and FIT measurements.
+The Lesion Model: We tested whether follow up samples were more normal than initial samples by building a model that classified lesion versus normal.
 This model had an AUC range of 0.692 - 0.761 after 100 iterations of 20 repeated 10-fold cross validations.
-The ROC curve for the final lesion model used was within the observed range of the 100 different test set AUC iterations [Figure 3A].
-There were a total of 54 variables that were used in this model [Figure 3B].
-The FIT measurement for fecal blood resulted in the largest decrease in MDA while the OTU with the largest MDA was Lachnospiraceae (Otu000015) [Figure 3B].
+The ROC curve for the final lesion model used was within the observed range of the 100-different test set AUC iterations [Figure 3A].
+There was a total of 54 variables that were used in this model [Figure 3B].
+The Lachnospiraceae (Otu000015) resulted in the largest decrease in MDA [Figure 3B].
+Heavily represented genera within the model included OTUs from Lachnospiraceae, Bacteroides, Roseburia, Blautia, and Ruminococcus.

-If there were common OTUs that could separate adenoma and carcinoma from normal controls, we would expect to find a decrease in the positive probability of the follow up sample to be a lesion.
-This is what we observed for the lesion model (P-value > 0.001).
-When we separated individuals based on whether they had an adenoma or carcinoma there was only a decrease in positive probability for the carcinoma group [Figure 3C] (P-value > 0.001) and not for the adenoma group [Figure 3D] (P-value > 0.05).
-We also observed that there were no significant differences between the predicted and actual calls (P-value < 0.05).
-The lesion model was also able to correctly classify the one individual who still had a carcinoma on follow up [Figure 3C].
+If there was movement towards a more normal community after treatment of lesion, we would expect to find a decrease in the positive probability of the follow up sample to be a lesion.
+We observed no such decrease in positive probability for either those with adenoma or carcinoma [Figure 3C & 3D] (P-value > 0.05).
+We also observed a significant difference between the predicted and actual calls (P-value < 0.05).
+This model correctly classified the one individual who still had carcinoma on follow up and this individual’s positive probability of lesion increased between their initial and follow up sample [Figure 3C].

-The Initial Sample Model: After building a model to classify based on lesion we built a separate model specifically to be able to classify whether samples were initial (before lesion was removed) samples based on the bacterial community and FIT measurements.
-The initial sample model had an AUC range of 0.657 to 0.796 after 100 iterations of 20 repeated 10-fold cross validations.
-The test set AUC range for this model performed better then the training set AUCs.
+The Initial Sample Model: To test if there were differences that could be used to classify initial and follow up samples we built a model to classify initial samples.
+This initial sample model had an AUC range of 0.657 to 0.796 after 100 iterations of 20 repeated 10-fold cross validations.
+The test set AUC range for this model performed better than the training set AUCs.
 There was a marked decrease in the ROC curve for the final model used when compared to the 100 test set AUC iterations [Figure 4A].
-There were a total of 70 variables that were used for this model [Figure 4B].
-The variable that resulted in the largest MDA was Ruminococcaceae (Otu000278) while FIT measurement for fecal blood resulted in the sixth largest decrease in MDA [Figure 4B].
+There was a total of 70 variables that were used for this model [Figure 4B].
+The variable that resulted in the largest MDA was Ruminococcaceae (Otu000278) [Figure 4B].
+Similarly, to the lesion model heavily represented genera included OTUs from Lachnospiraceae, Bacteroides, Roseburia, Blautia, and Ruminococcus.

-If there were common OTUs that could separate initial from follow up sample regardless of whether the lesion was adenoma or carcinoma we would expect to find a decrease in the positive probability of the follow up sample to be an initial sample.
+If there were changes between initial and follow up samples we would expect the positive probability of being an initial sample to be decreased in the follow up.
 This is what we observed for the initial sample model (P-value < 0.001).
-When we separated individuals based on whether they had an adenoma or carcinoma there was a decrease in positive probability for both the carcinoma group [Figure 4C] (P-value < 0.001) and for the adenoma group [Figure 4D] (P-value < 0.001).
-For this model there was no difference between the predicted and actual classifications (P-value > 0.05).
+When we separated lesion into adenoma and carcinoma there was a decrease in positive probability for both the carcinoma [Figure 4C] (P-value < 0.001) and adenoma group [Figure 4D] (P-value < 0.001).
+For this model, there was no difference between the predicted and actual classifications (P-value > 0.05).